ds4cabs/Data_Science_Marketing/Pricing Strategy for Obesity Drugs like Semaglutide.md

 - Attend the final presentation and provide constructive feedback.

 This project will equip Minji with essential skills in pricing strategy, market research, and stakeholder engagement, making her a strong candidate for roles in big pharma.
+- I want to make a try Minji